crhall-writing/crhall-writing.github.io/_poems/hell.md

 ---
 the ninth circle of hell
 as far as I can tell
-is working with scientist of high profile
+is working with scientists of high profile